AnishBadithe/SmartQuery/README.md

-#To utilize this project, follow the following steps:
+# To utilize this project, follow the following steps:

-##Step 1: Clone the repository on to your local computer.
+## Step 1: Clone the repository on to your local computer:
  git clone https://github.com/AnishBadithe/SmartQuery.git

- ##Step 2: Install the necessary requirements using:
+ ## Step 2: Install the necessary requirements using:
  pip install requirements.text

- ##Step 3: Create a .env file and add your Google API Key into it.
+ ## Step 3: Create a .env file and add your Google API Key into it.

- ##Step 4: Setup your SQLite Database by running the command:
+ ## Step 4: Setup your SQLite Database by running the command:
  python createDB.py

- ##Step 5: Run the Streamlit app:
+ ## Step 5: Run the Streamlit app:
  python app.py